 Along the way to becoming a successful internet marketer, there comes a point where you can’t do everything yourself.
-You just have to many sites to run, or too many ppc campaigns to manage that it becomes too overwhelming for you to handle things alone.
-That’s where an outsourcing site like oDesk comes in.
+You just have to many sites to run and too much content to produce that it becomes too overwhelming for you to handle things alone.
+That’s when you can leverage the power of outsourcing and this is where a service like oDesk comes in.

 So if you have a job in mind already, you can write up a short job description and post your job on the site.
 Or you can search for specific providers and contact freelancers that way.
 Either way, it’s quite simple to find candidates for your job.

 You can choose to hire workers on oDesk at an hourly or fixed-price.
 One of the unique benefits of oDesk is that you don’t have to “trust” your freelancers to bill you the correct number of hours.
 The way they handle this, is that providers have to use a special program which will take screenshots of them working (6 per hour).

 Once the job is completely, both you and your worker leave each other feedback ratings.
 Like other sites of this type, it’s important to maintain a high feedback rating so freelancers will be willing to apply for your jobs.